Start Paying Quarterly Taxes

 Take Advantage of Deductions

 There are all kinds of deductions and credits out there available to self-employed workers.
 Perhaps the most popular is that of the home office deduction.
-If you have a dedicated office within your home that’s used exclusively for your work, you may be able to write-off that portion of your mortgage, and prorated amounts of your utilities, and other expenses directly related to your home based on the square footage of your home office.
-Keep in mind, however, that in order to claim this deduction, your home office must be used only for work and it must be its own separate room.
+If you have a dedicated office within your home that’s used exclusively for your work, you may be able to write-off that portion of your mortgage, and prorated amounts of your utilities, and other expenses directly related to your home based on the square footage of your home office, this can include things like bunkhouses, where there are various types of bunkhouse for sale from places like Northwood Industries Inc. Keep in mind, however, that in order to claim this deduction, your home office must be used only for work and it must be its own separate room.
 That means you can’t claim your bedroom if it also functions as your office, and you can’t write off a corner of your living room where your desk is located, either.